ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ```

 Well that is definitely HTML, and nothing about it looks obviously wrong.
-Looking at HTML in a isn't very useful however, so I ran:
+Looking at HTML in a terminal isn't very useful however, so I ran:

 ```sh
 $ make clean cdoc > /dev/null && ./cdoc example.c > example.html